LUSHDigital/core/metrics/README.md

 The package `core/metrics` is used to record and expose metrics for an application.
 The metrics server is be provided over HTTP using the prometheus extraction protocol.

+You can read more about [using prometheus in go on the their offical website](https://prometheus.io/docs/guides/go-application/).

 ## Configuration
 The metrics server can be configured through the environment to match setup in the infrastructure.